ASU-EGR304-2025-F-208/ASU-EGR-304-Team-208/docs/02-Team-Organization.md

 ## Product Mission Statement

-Our poduct is made to help conserve energy usage around a house, and help cut down on energy waste.
-This in turn helps cut down on the energy being drawn from the grid as energy consumption on the national level increases.
+Our leak dectection device is designed to save home owners money in the long term by alerting them whenever there